1. Before Play Begins

 - Send JV rosters to: Pat Greb, 536 Old Farm Road, Pgh., PA 15234

 - Varsity League fee is assessed at $75.00 per team, and should be made payable and sent no later than November 1, 2023 to:

 - Junior Varsity League fee is assessed at $75.00 per team, and should be made payable and sent no later than November 1, 2023 to:

 - Varsity - 8th grade students and under.

 JV - 6th grade students and under.

-- Each player must be enrolled in the sponsoring school.
+- Each player must be enrolled in a Catholic Elementry School.

 - Players cannot play on high school junior varsity teams.
 (Or any other team's roster.)